 The grievance did prompt Mrs P being given a pay rise, which brought her pay in line with her male colleague.
 Although our client’s pay was increased, she still had losses representing the difference of pay over the last 6 years (which is the maximum length of time an employee can legally claim for).

-Following communications with the employer Rachel secured an exit package to include compensation for equal pay.
+Following communications with the employer we secured an exit package to include compensation for equal pay.
 Mrs P was able to leave her employer with over £100,000 in compensation.

 Equal Pay and the Law